written by: Kelley V Phillips, Outreach Coordinator

 Because Halloween is near, it is worth visiting the mysterious creatures which some of us find spooky that are actually beneficial to your habitat.

 While getting a mouthful of spider web walking between trees is not exactly a pleasant feeling, it is probably better than a mosquito bite.
 The main benefit of spiders in your yard is insect population control.
-Mosquitoes, flies, and wasps are all prey to these marvelous arachnids.
+As stated by the pest control reno company, mosquitoes, flies, and wasps are all prey to these marvelous arachnids.
 Though waiting for an insect to be trapped in a web may seem passive and inefficient, it’s surprisingly effective in sating their voracious appetite.
 Some spiders are able to catch more insects than birds.

 The Indiana Department of Natural resources reports 400 species of spiders in Indiana, of which only two could cause serious injury to humans.
 Even if your skin crawls just thinking about them, for the sake of your plants and skin come spring, leave some untilled soil, mulch or leaf litter for spiders to overwinter.